Geography of Lazistan

 Natural Features

-The region is famous for its terraced tea plantations, ancient stone arch bridges (many dating to the Ottoman and even medieval periods), dense forests of chestnut, beech, and spruce, and the spectacular Çoruh River — one of the fastest-flowing rivers in the world.
-The Kaçkar Mountains offer stunning alpine scenery with glacial lakes, wildflower meadows, and traditional highland pastures (yayla) where Laz families still practice seasonal transhumance.
+The region is famous for its terraced tea plantations, which since the 1940s have transformed the hillsides of Rize into carpets of emerald green.
+Ancient stone arch bridges, many dating to the Ottoman and medieval periods, span the region’s gorges and rivers with graceful arches that seem to defy gravity.
+The u00c7oruh River, one of the fastest-flowing rivers in the world, carves a spectacular gorge through Artvin province.
+And the Kau00e7kar Mountains offer alpine scenery of extraordinary beauty: glacial lakes, wildflower meadows, and traditional highland pastures where Laz families still practice seasonal transhumance.